sameerahmed56/sameerahmed56/README.md

 - 💼 So, [let's connect](mailto:samahmed78656@gmail.com) :)
-- 💬 Ask me about anything, I am happy to help;
+- 💬 Ask me about anything, I am happy to help in things i know;

 **Languages and Tools:**